top of page

 Without using private connectivity, you can add firewall rules that allow inbound traffic from specified IP address ranges only.
 Another approach is to allow Azure services to access the server, which locks down the firewall to allow only traffic from within Azure.
 However, this traffic includes all Azure regions and other customers.

 You can also add a more restrictive firewall rule to allow only your app's outbound IP addresses to access the database.
-But because App Service is a multi-tenant service, these IP addresses are shared with and allow traffic from other customers on the same deployment stamp, which uses the same outbound IP addresses.
+However, because App Service is a multi-tenant service, these IP addresses are shared with and allow traffic from other customers on the same deployment stamp, which uses the same outbound IP addresses.

 Using private connectivity through the Virtual Network provides the following firewall options to prevent others from accessing the database:

-• Create a virtual network rule that allows traffic only from the regional VNet Integration delegated subnet, AppSvcSubnet in this example.
-The delegated subnet must have a Service Endpoint configured for Microsoft.Sql, so the database can identify traffic from that subnet.
+• Create a virtual network rule that allows traffic only from the regional VNet Integration delegated subnet, AppSvcSubnet, in this example.
+The delegated subnet must have a Service Endpoint configured for Microsoft.Sql so the database can identify traffic from that subnet.

 • Configure the firewall to Deny public network access, which turns off all other firewall rules and makes the database accessible only through its private endpoint.

-• The option of denying public network access is the most secure configuration but means that database access is only possible by going through the Virtual Network that hosts the private endpoint.
+• The option of denying public network access is the most secure configuration, but it means that database access is only possible by going through the Virtual Network that hosts the private endpoint.
 To connect to the database, anything other than the web app must have direct connectivity to the Virtual Network.

 Availability